 Rachael says…it’s a long story!

-Our daughter, Alexandra, suffered a brain haemorrhage when she was just 4 days old and has grown up with profound and severe learning disabilities.
+Our daughter, Alexandra, suffered a brain haemorrhage when she was just 4 days old and grew up with profound and severe learning disabilities.
 When she started school we were overwhelmed by the support available both for Alexandra and for us.
 Her school years really were wonderful, she was well looked after and encouraged.

 At the age of 19, Alexandra was moved to a Day Time Support Centre run by the Local Authority.
 Although this was a big transition for all of us, it was a good one.
 Alexandra attended a Special Care Unit for the more profoundly disabled adults, within the Kidlington Day Centre.
 A couple of years later, the more profoundly disabled adults were integrated with the other adults using the service.
 This benefited everyone.
 Adults with milder disabilities thrived and grew in confidence as they were encouraged to help those less able than themselves.

 In 1999 funding cutbacks began.
-Initially we experienced the loss of loss of full time one to one care.
+Initially we experienced the loss of full time one to one care.
 Then the Blenheim Road Day Centre in Kidlington was sold and the adults moved to other venues.
 Some went to the smaller venue by the Library in Kidlington, and others were sent to rooms within Garth House, in Bicester.
 Both Day Centres were unsuitable for a variety of reasons; our adults felt a great loss of the familiar large spaced building, their friends, and the staff they had been with for many years.

 The small Centre in Kidlington was to serve 32 adults with learning disabilities.
 It had one room for daily group activities, a sensory room available for use by one person at a time, and a single changing room.
 There was no garden, no cooking facilities, nor the computer room which had been so valued by the adults before.
 Group holidays and days out no longer took place.